alainamstutz/STRAT-NUDGE/STRAT-NUDGE.html.md

 CAVE: This is 1 randomly simulated dataset.

+Also: Add third individual-level covariate (region of origin)

 Due to correlation structure the adjustment for baseline outcome rate (part of the stratification factors) increases power and precision.
 The further adjustment for individual-level covariates does not change much, since there is no simulated correlation at that level.